RussellShelley/Amazon_Vine_Analysis/README.md

 Overview of the analysis of the Vine program:

 The purpose of this analysis is well defined (3 pt)
-Results:

-There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)
 Summary:

 The summary states whether or not there is bias, and the results support this statement (2 pt)